Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/index.md

 * [Linked Prefab](prefabs.html): Link a Prefab to a new or existing FBX file.
 When you later change the FBX file, Unity automatically updates the Prefab to integrate changes to the transforms and hierarchy (in addition to Meshes and Materials).
 This helps you avoid rebuilding your Prefabs from scratch.

-* [Unity Integration for 3D modeling software](integration.html): Effortlessly import and export Assets between Unity and Maya, Maya LT, or 3ds Max.
+* [Unity Integration for 3D modeling software](integration.html): Effortlessly import and export Assets between Unity and Autodesk® Maya®, Autodesk® Maya LT™, or Autodesk® 3ds Max®.
 The 3D modeling software remembers where the files go, and what objects to export back to Unity.

 ## Requirements